-Dr. Galgan’s areas of interest include women’s poetry, war literature, gender studies, pop culture, and genre literature.
+Dr. Galgan’s areas of interest include women’s poetry, war literature, gender studies, and genre literature.
 She is a published poet and editor of Assisi: An Online Journal of Arts & Letters.
 She also reviews audiobooks for Library Journal.

 Review of Les Fauves by Barbara Crooker, Presence: A Journal of Catholic Poetry, edited by Mary Ann B. Miller, 2018.